ckottke/ckottke.github.io/teaching.md

   - [Functional Analysis](functional/)

 - For New College students who wish to write their thesis in LaTeX, I have written a class file which will give you all the proper formatting.
 Feel free to reach out to me with questions about how to use these.
   - [ncfthesis.cls](docs/ncfthesis.cls) is the class file for formatting.
+You do not need to open or edit this file; it just needs to reside in the same folder as your thesis document.
-  - [template.tex](docs/template.tex) and [template.bib](docs/template.bib) are an example/template thesis and bibliography database.
+  - [template.tex](docs/template.tex) and [template.bib](docs/template.bib) are an template thesis source file and bibliography database for you to start from.

 # Courses at Northeastern